Research AdMinistration and Proposal Development Services (medRAMP)

 Editing services ensure adherence to grant guidelines, review criteria, and requirements; clarity. logic, and flow; strong grantsmanship and readability; and proper use of formatting, grammar, and pagination.
 Weaving narrative sections written by multiple team members into a seamless whole ensures that proposals read as if they were written in a single, coherent voice and exemplify program integration and synergy.
 This intensive review and editing process results in a polished and well-written proposal in which all content is clearly, logically, and persuasively presented.

 medRAMP provides writing assistance and resources to help investigators develop and enhance writing skills, such as templates, boilerplate language, and sample proposal sections.
 The Grants Library allows investigators to quickly and easily access these resources.
 We will review, summarize, and provide guidance on grant application criteria and create program specific guidelines and toolkits to assist in design, development, and writing processes.

-We specialize in disseminating information about relevant funding announcements for extramural support via email and timely postings on our medRAMP Grants Library website.
-COVID-19 specific opportunities, as well as grants for new/emerging and early career faculty.
+We specialize in disseminating information about relevant funding announcements for extramural support via email and timely postings on our medRAMP website.
+Additional webpages features COVID-19 specific opportunities, as well as grants for new/emerging and early career faculty.
 Investigators may also request our services to identify funding opportunities for specific needs or to be trained on how to conduct funding research using grant databases.

 medRAMP Grants Library - Sample Proposals and Sections